 }

+\end{verbatim}

 The reason we sum the logs of the likelihood and the prior, rather than multiplying the original values, is simply computational.
 The product of small probabilities can be numbers very close to 0, which computers do not handle well.
-Thus we add the logarithms, sum, and exponentiate to get the same result.
-Similarly, in case you have forgotten some elementary math, x/y = exp(log(x)-log(y)), with the latter being favored for computational reasons.
+Thus we add the logarithms, sum, and exponentiate to achieve the desired result.
+Similarly, in case you have forgotten some elementary math, $x/y = exp(log(x)-log(y))$, with the latter being favored for computational reasons.

 Comparing MH sampling to Gibbs sampling, where all draws from the conditional distribution are used, in the MH algorithm we discard a portion of the candidate values, which inherently makes in less efficient than Gibbs sampling – the price you pay for its increased generality.